Now is the time for Adani to raise equity & market cred

 “… in the event SEBI is not satisfied with the responses provided or has made a prima facie determination that relevant Adani group entity are in breach of law, SEBI may initiate regulatory proceedings against such entities, its promoters or directors and may impose fines or penalties on such entities.
 SEBI has broad powers to take action or issue directions in the interests of investors and the securities market, including through imposition of monetary penalty, debarment from accessing capital markets, restrictions on undertaking certain activities, etc. The nature of action that may be taken by SEBI pursuant to an adverse determination in a regulatory proceeding would depend on the nature of proceedings initiated by SEBI.”

 In 2017, the SEBI banned Reliance Industries Ltd. for a year from the equity-derivative market after an investigation into alleged manipulative trading in the shares of a group company nearly a decade earlier.
 The country’s largest private-sector firm appealed, calling the sanctions unjustifiable.
 After a further four years, in 2021, SEBI imposed a combined $5.5 million penalty on Reliance and its Chairman Mukesh Ambani.
-His share of the fine was a princely $2 million.
+His share of the fine was a princely $2 million (Rs 19727 crore).

 That track record, however, may be deceptive in the current case.
 Hindenburg’s allegations have put SEBI's own credibility, and that of the Indian market, under a cloud.
 Prudence dictates that the Adani Group should be ready to deal with any temporary loss of market access, just in case.
 That could be the third reason to rush the fundraising plan.